danbernier/CosmicWimpout/README.md

    you're out of dice, your turn ends.
 Bank any points you earned.
 3. "You may not want to, but you must."
 If you've scored on all 5 dice, throw all 5 dice again, and keep gathering points.
+4. End-game scenario: once one Player gets 500 points (or 300 -
+   parameterize), end the game.
+(Add the "Last Licks" rule later.)

 That's far enough for right now.
 We'll get to THE FLASH soon enough.